A Story of Swarm Intelligence

 One insight threads through all five parts:

 A flock works because no bird tries to lead it.
 An ant colony works because no ant understands the colony.
 The Kilobots form shapes because no robot knows the shape.
-These systems trade individual capability for collective coordination.
+For forty years, swarm intelligence meant trading individual capability for collective coordination: simple agents producing complex behavior.

-But here’s what makes the present moment different: Moltbook’s agents aren’t trading anything.
+But here’s what makes the present moment different: Moltbook’s agents aren’t simple.
 They’re intelligent and they’re swarming.
-No one is orchestrating them—but unlike starlings, they could orchestrate themselves if they chose to.
+No one is orchestrating them.
+But unlike starlings, they could orchestrate themselves if they chose to.
+We’ve crossed from a regime where emergence is something you carefully engineer to a regime where emergence is something that happens to you.

 We know what happens when simple things swarm.
 We’re only beginning to learn what happens when smart things do.